Elastic Bayesian Model Calibration: Introduction

-While standard calibration solutions are still applicable to misaligned functions, especially when emulation is unnecessary, we demonstrate that using functional metrics that consider the misaligned nature of the data can produce more accurate calibration solutions and more reasonable model formulations.
-Specifically, we use elastic functional data analysis methods, \cite{srivastava2016,tucker-wu-srivastava:2013,marron2015}, to construct a metric to measure the distance between functions and to specify a likelihood.
+While standard calibration solutions can be applied to misaligned functions especially when emulation is unnecessary, we demonstrate that using functional metrics that consider the misaligned nature of the data can produce more accurate calibration solutions and more practical model formulations.
+In our methodology, we use elastic functional data analysis methods \citep{srivastava2016,tucker-wu-srivastava:2013,marron2015} to construct a metric to measure the distance between functions and to specify a likelihood.
 We do this by decomposing our functional responses into aligned functions and warping functions, as shown in Figure \ref{fig:toy_example}.
 For expensive models we can then build an emulator or surrogate for the aligned functional responses, and, under a suitable transformation, an emulator for the warping functions.
 These two emulators can be used to calibrate in such a way that a proper distance is used.
-The strengths of this approach are that (1) emulation is likely to be more accurate when applied to aligned data instead of misaligned data \citep{francom2022landmark}, (2) discrepancy modeling can be done in such a way that it is isolated to the phase or the amplitude part of the model, and (3) the alignment procedure ensures the isometry property holds and therefore, the calibration is performed using a proper distance.
-Similarly, \cite{kleiber2014model} proposed a functional calibration approach using a deformation that relies on the $\ltwo$ metric in the standard function space.
-However, this metric is degenerate and exhibits a ``pinching effect'' which the elastic methods do not have, as demonstrated in \cite{srivastava2016}.
-We apply our approach to two dynamic material science applications described in the following subsections.
+The strengths of this approach are that (1) emulation is likely to be more accurate when applied to aligned data instead of misaligned data \citep{francom2022landmark}, (2) discrepancy and measurement error modeling can be done in such a way that it is isolated to the phase or the amplitude part of the model, and (3) the alignment procedure ensures the isometry property holds and therefore, the calibration is performed using a proper distance (i.e., Euclidean distance in the transformed space properly reflects distance between warping functions).
+Hence, this work overtly connects the two well-established fields of Bayesian model calibration and functional data analysis that have historically had limited connection.
+This enables better emulation, more identifiable discrepancy modeling, and hence more accurate (likely smaller) calibration uncertainty.
+Further, we do this in such a way that it is accessible using established tools, not requiring new and specialized or expensive approaches to posterior sampling.
+The misalignment problem has not been adequately addressed (or even identified) in the Bayesian model calibration literature, and our method produces significantly better results than approaches that ignore the misalignment or only partially deal with it.
+Related work includes \cite{kleiber2014model}, which proposed a functional calibration approach using a deformation that relies on the $\ltwo$ metric in the standard function space.
+However, this metric can exhibit a ``pinching effect'' degeneracy which the elastic methods do not have, as demonstrated in \cite{srivastava2016}.
+Recent work by \cite{Guan2019} performed Bayesian model calibration utilizing phase-variability, however the emulation was done on the likelihood, limiting extension to the richer class of calibration models that we consider (e.g., including discrepancy and measurement error).
+We demonstrate our approach on two dynamic material science applications described in the following subsections.